 - Where is the best location to engage your target clientele?

-- What business structure is best?
+- What is the best business structure for a gym?

 Discussing these and other business structures and strategies are beyond the scope of this article, but must be taken seriously and understood thoroughly.
 For the purpose of this article, we will be looking at the different and trending ways to generate revenue as a fitness center or studio.
 This is often referred to as a business model and is an expanded part of your business plan.